ValetIkCode/ValetIkCode/README.md

 ## 🚀 Interests:

-- **Python:** My primary language, always honing my skills and exploring new libraries.
+- **Python:** My primary language, always improving my skills and exploring new libraries.
 - **Web Development:** Keen on learning new frameworks like Flask for dynamic web applications.
 - **Communication:** Passionate about effective collaboration and clear communication in tech projects.
 - **Open Source:** Excited about contributing to open-source projects and learning from the community.